freeCodeCamp/guide/src/pages/articles/sql/sql-drop-view-statement/index.md

 Please see the manual for your database manager and have fun trying different options yourself.*

-## extra
+### Extra

-Here's the SQL used to create the table that was dropped
+Here's the SQL I used to create the table that we just dropped:

 ```sql
 create view `students_dropMe_v` as
 select FullName, programOfStudy